emcvipr/controller-openstack-cinder/README.md

 Unsupported Operations
 ======================

-The following operations are not support:
+The following operations are not supported:
 * Create volume from snapshot